markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 * A GitHub account.
 If you don't have one, you can also [create an account for free.](https://github.com/join "create an account for free")

 ## Create a Hugo application
 1. In order to create a similar site you must first install Hugo.
-Follow the [installation guide](https://gohugo.io/installation/ "installation guide") for Hugo for your OS.
+Follow the [installation guide](https://gohugo.io/installation/ "installation guide") for Hugo for your operating system.
 2. Once installed, open a terminal.
 3. Run the Hugo CLI to create a new app.
 ```bash